NXTProduct/TUNet/README.md

     ```
   **Important:** Make sure each line in `train.txt` and `test.txt` joining with `'root'` is a valid path to its
   corresponding audio file.
+# 5. Acknowledgement
+Thank FPT Software for funding and providing GPU infrastructure.
+We also thank Microsoft for giving access to the DNSMOS Azure service.